Battle of Fort Smith: Battle

-Several days later Gano's superior, General Douglas H. Cooper, led a Confederate division several miles north to Fort Smith.
-Cooper's force consisted of Gano's brigade and General Stand Watie's brigade.
+Several days later Gano's superior, Brigadier-General Douglas H. Cooper, led a Confederate division several miles north to Fort Smith.
+Cooper's force consisted of Gano's brigade and Watie's brigade.
 Gano took position along the Indian Territory side of the Poteau River while Watie moved up from the south on the Arkansas side.
-General John M. Thayer commanded the town's defenses with three brigades.
-Watie's men made first contact with the 6th Kansas Cavalry of Colonel William R. Judson's Union brigade.
+Brigadier-General John M. Thayer commanded the town's defenses with three brigades.
+Watie's men made first contact with the 6th Kansas Cavalry of Colonel William R. Judson's brigade.
 Judson's men fell back from Fort No. 2 along the Texas Road, alerting the rest of the Union garrison of the Confederate arrival.
 Cooper's men began to shell the fort.
-Thayer responded by sending forward units from Colonel James M. Williams' brigade, including the 6th Kansas Colored Infantry and two howitzers from the 2nd Kansas Battery.
-The Union artillery proved superior and soon drove off the Confederate artillery and the supporting cavalry.
+Thayer responded by sending forward units from Williams' brigade, including the 6th Kansas Colored Infantry and two howitzers from the 2nd Kansas Battery.
+The Union artillery proved superior and soon drove off the Confederates.
 Cooper ordered a withdrawal, leaving snipers behind to cover the retreat.